(Having had more than enough eating, drinking and merriment over the holidays, I offer this piece to start the new

 It is easy to confuse the idea of “living for today,” and the idea found in many forms of spirituality of “living in the present moment.”
 These are, however, very different ideas.
 Living for today requires no particular discipline, it is quite natural.

 Living in the present moment is actually rather hard to do.
-Developing the ability to do this often requires discipline and sacrifice and effort.
+Developing the ability to do this often requires discipline, sacrifice and effort.
 This effort, however, has an interesting payoff (at least in my experience).
 Attainment of the kind of mindfulness that allows us to stay focused in the present is accompanied by a kind of simple, but dependable joy.
 I call this “joy for free” because it costs nothing and is potentially available to us at any time and any place.
 I find this simple joy of mindfulness to be of a significantly higher quality than the pleasures of eating and drinking.
 It is an alternative form of “being merry.”

 Obviously one could add all kinds of other activities that people have found as pleasurable or more pleasurable than the pleasures of the table.
 For instance, one could name any of the various pursuits that fall under the headings of beauty, truth and goodness.

 And So Forth

-At a relatively early age, I mused upon the inevitability of death, and decided that since I have but one life to live, I would try to live the best life I can.
+At a relatively early age, I mused upon the inevitability of death, and decided that since I have but one to live, I would try to live the best life I can.
 But what is such a life?
-Pursuing an answer to that question was a quest that provided focus to much of my life.
+Pursuing an answer to that question became a quest that provided a lively focus to my life.

 On that quest, I turned to sages of past ages who had also sought and tried to answer that question.
 In addition, I turned my life into a sort laboratory in which to test the various ideas I encountered.
 Among the many ideas that I tested was that of “eat, drink and be merry.”